ChrisDinhNZ/ChrissOutpost-Blogs/create-and-publish-an-angular-library-to-npm-package-registry.md

 git push -u origin main
 ```

-The following command creates the projects/smos-js folder, which contains a component and a service inside an NgModule.
+The following command creates the `projects/smos-js` folder, which contains a component and a service inside an NgModule.

 ```shell
 ng generate library smos-js
 ```

-Since we only intends for the library to provide a service, we can get rid of smos-js.component.ts and any reference to it.
+Since we only intends for the library to provide a service, we can get rid of `smos-js.component.ts` and any reference to it.

 We will add a simple method to the service.
-This method just returns the value of SMOS_HEX_STRING_MIN_LENGTH.
-The service smos-js.service.ts should look as follow:
+This method just returns the value of `SMOS_HEX_STRING_MIN_LENGTH`.
+The service `smos-js.service.ts` should look as follow.

 ```javascript
 import { Injectable } from '@angular/core';